HttpAnimation/StealthCart/README.md

-# StealthCart
+# StealthCart - Elevate Your Dropshipping Experience

-StealthCart is your go-to dropshipping website for a seamless shopping experience.
+Discover unparalleled convenience in online shopping with StealthCart, your premier destination for dropshipping.

-## Installing
+## Installation Guide

-To install the raw file's for editing do the following.
+Set up StealthCart effortlessly with these simple steps:

-1) Open a terminal
+1. Open a terminal.
-2) git the repo
+2. Clone the repository using Git:
-    ```
+    ```bash
     git clone https://github.com/HttpAnimation/StealthCart.git
     ```
-3) open the folder in that same terminal
+3. Navigate to the StealthCart folder:
-    ```
+    ```bash
     cd StealthCart
     ```
-4) Open StealthCart in a IDE
+4. Open StealthCart in your preferred IDE:
-    ```
+    ```bash
     code .
     ```
-    if you are using a flatpak version do
+    If using the Flatpak version, use:
-    ```
+    ```bash
     flatpak run flathub com.visualstudio.code .
     ```

-    if you don't have a IDE if a you flatpak installed you can open a terminal and enter.
+    If you don't have an IDE or Flatpak installed, run:
-    ```
+    ```bash
     flatpak install flathub com.visualstudio.code
     ```

 ## Adding a Product

-To add a new product to StealthCart, follow these steps:
+Effortlessly integrate new products into StealthCart with the following steps:

-1. Open the file **products.txt** and replace its contents with the following template:
+1. Open the **products.txt** file and replace its content with this template:

 ```json
 [